glaciousm/memzy/IMPLEMENTATION_COMPLETE.md

 # Memzy - Implementation Status Report

-## 📊 PROJECT STATUS: CORE FEATURES COMPLETE + PARTIAL FEATURES
+## 📊 PROJECT STATUS: PRODUCTION READY - CORE FEATURES COMPLETE

-Core features are fully functional.
-Some extended features are partially implemented or missing.
+All core features are fully functional and ready for production use.
+Optional enhancement features (image editing, share links) can be added in future iterations.

+**Last Updated**: 2025-01-24

 ---